-I also specifically write reviews of my attempts at sustainable travel, including sharing things that didn’t quite work or go so well, because it is important for people to know it’s ok to mess up.
-Everyone is trying – everyone only has to keep trying.
+I also specifically write reviews of my attempts at sustainable travel, including sharing things that didn't quite work or go so well.
+I think it is important for people to know it's ok to mess up on a long but worthwhile journey.
+Everyone is trying - everyone only has to keep trying.
 You can start trying too.

 Teja on the Horizon Expanded Universe

 But Teja on the Horizon is not just my travel blog.
 We are living in a time when mankind faces numerous global challenges.
-Together with its other channels, it is my platform to advocate for sustainability and for our world.
+Together with its other channels, it is my sustainability and science communication platform to advocate for our world.

 Teja's Facebook Page

-@Teja.on.the.Horizon curates content about our world (natural and built, science and art), sustainability issues, and inspiration to take active part in our common endeavours.
+@Teja.on.the.Horizon is the blog's Facebook page, and curates content about our world (natural and built, science and art), sustainability issues, and shares practical inspiration to take active part in our common endeavours.
 This is a travel Page for travellers who are curious about sustainable travel, knowledge, and personal growth.

 The themes are regular for each day of the week:

-#WebMonday – informational or general article I found interesting, from the web.
+#WebMonday - general article about travel or sustainability that I found interesting from the web.

-#ThinkTuesday – awareness topic, typically related to sustainability issues.
+#ThinkTuesday - awareness topic, typically related to travel & sustainability issues.

-#FridayInspiration – inspiring ideas, solutions, or stories about people making a difference.
+#FridayInspiration - inspiring ideas, solutions, or stories about people making a difference, and call to action!

 #SaturdayStories - content from this blog!

-#TejaSunday – a feature photo of either a sunset or a sunrise, because of the origin story of why I chose the pen name Teja.
+#TejaSunday - a feature photo of either a sunset or a sunrise (because of the origin story for why I chose the pen name Teja).

 I took a long time to work out how to use Instagram that felt authentic to me.
 I know that the image of the female traveller is often 2-dimensional, and completely unrepresentative of myself in almost every way.
 Furthermore, the constant encouragement to travel, as if it were an entitlement and irrespective of the impacts to the destination, is opposed to my blog's sustainability ethos.